totalsouldisorder/Archmage/README.md

 ## Installing
 Simply write the latest NetrunOS-2024.x-x86_64.iso (see Releases) to a USB using ```dd``` if on Linux, or ```Rufus``` if on Windows.

+## Building
+NetrunOS is built using [archiso](https://wiki.archlinux.org/title/Archiso).
+If you want to build the .iso yourself simply clone this repo and run the included NetrunOS-builder.sh script :)

+## To do
+- [ ] Add Lavanda-Dark GTK theming to LightDM
+- [ ] Add NetrunOS branding to Calamares
+- [ ] Add NetrunOS branding to bootloaders